googleinterns/ml-model-characterization/README.md

 # ML Model Characterization
-This repository contains code for parsing TF and TFLite models into a graph structure and loading layer information and tensor information into a database for querying.
+This repository contains code for parsing TF and TFLite models into a graph structure and loading layer information and tensor information into a database for querying.<br>
 Also contains code to generate graph embeddings for further structural learning on the models in the database.

 ## TF Models (.pb files)

-Enter the following commands to run inference or data loading.
+Enter the following commands to run inference or data loading. <br>
 To switch between inference and data loading, uncomment the respective function from _TF/src/main.py_.

 - `bazel build tf_main`